 Approximately 70% of workers in the Costa Rican pineapple industry are Nicaraguan migrants.
-These migrant workers are the secret to Costa Rica’s pineapple success, providing a cheaper and more flexible workforce.
-Many have no official papers or visas leaving them particularly vulnerable to the power of their employers, who can sack and deport them at any sign of trouble, i.e., if they complain about working conditions or join a trade union.
+These migrant workers are the secret to Costa Rica’s pineapple success.
+They provide a cheaper and more flexible workforce.
+Many have no official papers or visas, which leaves them particularly vulnerable to the power of their employers, who can sack and deport them at any sign of trouble, for example, if they complain about working conditions or join a trade union.

 Around 50% of workers on Costa Rican pineapple plantations are hired through subcontractors who provide a flexible, low paid and non-unionised workforce.
 They also allow the producing companies to avoid direct responsibility for ensuring adequate working conditions in line with national and international labour laws.

-Pineapple companies increasingly prefer to employ men due to the 'high costs' associated with employing women, such as maternity pay.
-For those women that have secured work the conditions can be very difficult, such as discrimination and, in some cases, sexual harassment.
+Unemployment amongst women in Costa Rica is around 11.2%, and pineapple companies increasingly prefer to employ men due to the 'high costs' associated with employing women, such as maternity pay.
+For those women that have secured work, the conditions can be very difficult, such as discrimination and, in some cases, sexual harassment.
+A report by Banana Link looking at the pineapple industry in Costa Rica found that three women working on one PINDECO (a Del Monte subsidiary) plantation alleged severe cases of sexual discrimination and harassment from male plantation managers.
+Women have also reported being sacked for becoming pregnant.
 The long working hours are particularly challenging for women who are left with no spare time to care for the family and household.

 The level of union organisation is extremely low (about 2%) in the Costa Rican pineapple industry.
 Union members can face discrimination, persecution and sometimes violence.
 Anti-union tactics include: